enstn/neuropong/README.md

 ## WhyNotDos
 - [ ] rebound sounds! (bongs are crucial elements)

+[^1] Using 0.19.2 because the latest one has some type bound issues with my nighty rust version.

 > [!CAUTION]
 > Code reviews might lead to subsequent eye bleaching or forced conversion to buddhism.
 The author is yet a novice.